-Last year, Cal Quidditch rose to new heights under the leadership of captains Connor Hughes and Amanda Mosler, earning an early national ranking of 12th in the nation.
+Two years ago, Cal Quidditch rose to new heights under the leadership of captains Connor Hughes and Amanda Mosler, earning an early national ranking of 12th in the nation.
 By the end of the year, Cal Quidditch finished 19-7, its best record ever, including two tournament victories, and ending with another Day 2 bid at US Quidditch Cup 10.
 Learn more about Cal Quidditch’s 2016-2017 season.

 Last year, Cal Quidditch went even higher, winning the Western Regional Championship in Dublin, CA and advanced to the Elite Eight round at US Quidditch Cup 11.
 Read about Cal Quidditch’s historic 2017-2018 season.